tbrown122387/my_academic_site_v2/content/authors/admin/_index.md

 #- Visitors
 ---

-Taylor Brown is an assistant professor of statistics at the University of Virginia.
+Taylor Brown is a lecturer of statistics at the University of Virginia.
 His research interests include state space models, particle filtering, and Markov chain Monte Carlo algorithms.